Anish0611/Anish0611/README.md

 - 👋 Hi, I’m @Anish0611
-- 👀 I’m interested in being a devloper
+- 👀 I’m interested in being a developer
 - 🌱 I’m currently learning in Msrit Institute of Technology
-- 💞️ I’m looking to collaborate on my projects and explore other works and more stuffs
+-     pursuing studies in Information science and engineering
-- 📫 How to reach me anishrkulkarni06@gmail.com
+- 📫 Email:-anishrkulkarni06@gmail.com

 <!---
 Anish0611/Anish0611 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.